20+ Years Experience

 Assets can be purchased during or after liquidation, including stock, client base, goodwill, premises, and even the company name.

-However, it’s important to note that such transactions must be managed by a liquidator to ensure a fair market value and maximum returns for creditors.
+It’s important to note that a liquidator must manage such transactions to ensure a fair market value and maximum returns for creditors.

-This can be beneficial for existing businesses looking to acquire assets at a reasonable purchase price.
+This can benefit existing businesses looking to acquire assets at a reasonable purchase price.

-Interestingly, a director’s interest in repurchasing the failed company’s assets can be taken into consideration during or after liquidation.
+Interestingly, a director’s interest in repurchasing the failed company’s assets can be considered during or after liquidation.

 Who Can Buy Back Assets?

-To initiate the process, you should contact the licensed insolvency practitioner handling the liquidation process.
+You should contact the licensed insolvency practitioner handling the liquidation process to initiate the process.

 They are responsible for overseeing the company, business, the sale of company assets and ensuring compliance of the company part with all applicable legal regulations.